Cheyenne Regional Medical Center “No Visitors” Policy (Effective November 1, 2020, at 7 p.m. )

-- Neonatal Intensive Care Unit: Two parents or guardians are allowed per 24-hour period.
+- Neonatal Intensive Care Unit: Two parents or guardians are permitted per 24-hour period.

-- Patients with a medical or behavioral disability: One caregiver is allowed per 24-hour period.
+- Special-needs patients (with a medical or behavioral disability): One caregiver is allowed per 24-hour period.

 - End-of-life patients: Two visitors are allowed.

-- Outpatient procedures or surgery: If necessary, one person is allowed to accompany a patient for support.
+- Outpatient procedures: If necessary, one person is allowed to accompany a patient for support.